-Carrie Fisher & Debbie Reynolds Remembered at Joint Memorial
+Carrie Fisher Remembered at Star-Studded Memorial

 Carrie, best known for playing Leia in the Star Wars films, died after on Dec.
 27, days after suffering a cardiac event on a plane.
 Debbie, a veteran actress who starred in movies like Singin' in the Rain, passed away a day after her daughter from what is believed to be a stroke.
 Carrie's body was recently cremated.

-Her daughter and brother have planned a joint funeral as well.
 Carrie and Debbie will be buried next to each other "and among friends," including actress Bette Davis and pianist Liberace, at Forest Lawn Memorial Park in L.A.

 INSTARimages.com